Deciding to move into a van is a big decision with many factors to consider.

 7. Think realistically about how long you want to do this for.

 First and foremost, it is important to make something clear.
 Once you’re on the road and have a general plan, it is always okay to change your mind and you are, of course, allowed to stop vanlife at any point if it isn’t working for you.
-With that being said, having a general plan in mind will make a huge difference in preparing to hit the road and actually making it happen.
+With that being said, having a general plan in mind will make a huge difference in preparing to hit the road and start living in a van, and actually making it happen.

 Think about if you plan to do this for a summer, a season, a year, multiple years, or more.
 This will likely affect what kind of vehicle you purchase, how you build it out, what gear you need, etc. Beyond thinking about how long you want to travel via van for, think about if you plan on keeping your van even after you’re done with your travels or if you plan to sell it.
 Additionally, don’t let the planning and this article itself deter you from actually doing it!
 You just have to be realistic with how long you want to live this lifestyle.
 It will affect how much money you need, what kind of build you need, and what kind of vehicle you need.